 There are a range of ways pet lovers can become sitters.
 At TrustedHousesitters, there are no formal qualifications or experience required (but these can help).

-With an annual plan, sitters can secure unlimited sits around the world, exploring new corners of the globe and getting a place to stay in exchange for pet care.
 To find out more about how becoming a pet sitter with TrustedHousesitters works, click below.

 Pet sitter requirements

+Many paid pet sitter jobs require sitters to have proven experience with animals, high school diplomas, and even qualifications in species-specific pet care.
 At TrustedHousesitters, sitters aren’t required to have any specific qualifications, but experience with specific species certainly helps.
 Take a look below for the pet sitter requirements at TrustedHousesitters.

-- Excellent communication skills - this is vital for before and during the sit
+- Excellent communication skills - this is vital for before and during the sit.

 - Honesty and integrity - sitters who are honest about their experience are more likely to land a sit that’s right for them.